liulelenudt/LTS-for-scalar-conservation-laws/Example4.3/Readme.md

 LinwaveMrhs1D - evaluate right hand side for the 1D advection equation using a monotone method.

-relax - evaluate ralaxation time step using the pRRK(5,4) scheme.
+relax - recalculate the last ralaxation time step using the pRRK(5,4) scheme.

 wavetest - initial conditions for the 1D advection equation.